-The saying ‘a good friend is hard to find’ doesn’t seem true when you are surrounded by good friends.
-But during seasons of life when friendships are hollow or nonexistent, the saying feels especially painful and true.
+But during seasons when friendships are hollow or nonexistent, the saying feels especially painful and true.

-I had to grow and change to become the kind of person that could find and keep good friends.
-I am always learning what makes a good friend and am fortunate to have good friends in my life that help me grow and become a better person.
+I am always learning what makes a good friend and fortunately have good friends who help me grow and become a better person.

-The proverb, ‘to make a good friend, be a good friend’ has been a reality for me.
-I am able to be a good friend, when I view friendships through the love and freedom I have as an accepted, beloved child of God instead of through the lens of my personal needs.
+We can be a good friend when we view friendships through the love and freedom we have as accepted, beloved children of God instead of through the lens of personal needs.

 Why is it Important to Have Friends?

-It is indisputable that friends serve a vital role in our lives.
 We crave fellowship with people who love and admire us just the way we are and want to spend time with us.
 Friends offer mutual esteem, affection, and respect.

-Why is it important to have friends?
-Many studies have shown that our life is much richer and more joyful when we walk beside a friend.
+Studies show our lives are richer and more joyful when we walk beside a friend.

 “Some people have an easier time establishing and maintaining friendships than others.
 And some of us long for closer friendships or try to figure out why an existing or promising relationship fizzled out.
-In these cases, we may jump first to judge a friend’s behavior, rather than our own.
-Perhaps we forget that relationships rely on mutual interactions.”

 What Qualities Make a Good Friend?

-Qualities of a Good Friend: Loyalty
+Quality of a Good Friend: Loyalty

-The first quality of what makes a good friend is loyalty.
-When we are loyal, we support each other and are committed.
-Sometimes it is big acts of loyalty and other times it is the small acts that speak volumes about how loyal someone is; loyalty is truly measured in the trenches when no one is watching.
+Sometimes it is big acts of loyalty and other times it is the small acts that speak volumes about how loyal someone is; loyalty is measured in the trenches when no one is watching.

 After we were finished negotiating for our new home, my husband called.
 “Hey, I think I want that mirror in the bedroom.”
 “Oh no, I said, “we just signed off on the deal.”
 “Ask Donna if she can ask the sellers anyway.”
 I dreaded calling my longtime friend and realtor.